Days of Thunder: Music

 The score for Days of Thunder was composed by Hans Zimmer, with Jeff Beck featured on guitar.
 Zimmer had this to say about Jeff Beck "I think he is the most amazing musician I've ever worked with.
 The whole reason I did 'Days of Thunder' was a subterfuge to work with Jeff Beck, it was as simple as that.
 There's Jeff Beck and then there's everybody else.".
 This was the first of an ongoing list of films in which Zimmer would compose the score for a Jerry Bruckheimer production.
 An official score album was not released until 2013, by La-La Land Records.
 The film's theme song "The Last Note of Freedom" was sung by David Coverdale of the band Whitesnake at the request of Tom Cruise himself.
 Coverdale's vocal parts were recorded in 1990 in Los Angeles during a day off of the Whitesnake Slip of the Tongue Liquor and Poker world tour.
 "Show Me Heaven", written and sung by Maria McKee, reached number one in the music charts of the UK, Belgium, the Netherlands and Norway.

 Release

 Days of Thunder was released on Wednesday, June 27, 1990, on 2,307 screens in the United States and Canada and grossed $21,502,162 in its first five days.
 It opened on 170 screens in Japan on June 29 and grossed $2,105,932 for the weekend.
 The film was a financial success grossing a total of $157,920,733.
 The film was also successful on home video.

 Home media

-Having been previously released on VHS and then DVD, Days of Thunder was released as the fifth film entry in the Paramount Presents series on remastered Blu-ray in May 2020.
+Having been previously released on VHS and then DVD, Days of Thunder was released as the fifth film entry in the "Paramount Presents" series on remastered Blu-ray in May 2020.
 A 4K Ultra HD Blu-ray was also released the same day.
-Extra features include a new Isolated Score and a six-minute featurette - Filmmaker Focus: Days of Thunder with Producer Jerry Bruckheimer.
+Extra features include a new isolated score and a six-minute featurette "Filmmaker Focus: Days of Thunder with Producer Jerry Bruckheimer".

 Reception and legacy

 Critical response

+"[M]y feelings toward Days of Thunder parallel what a real fighter pilot might think about the level of drama in Top Gun: Things tend to be just a little bit different when you get a bird's eye view."